Black Star News

 Black Star News is an African-American news outlet based in New York.

 History

 Milton Allimadi and Mana Lumumba Kasongo, both recent graduates of the Columbia School of Journalism, launched the Black Star on October 1, 1997.
-Both were alumni of the weekly New York Sun, which had recently folded due to financial difficulties.
+Both were alumni of the weekly The City Sun, which had recently folded due to financial difficulties.
 Bill Cosby and Camille Cosby were the initial investors.

 The Black Star was one of 400 news organizations to receive a $5,000 grant from Facebook to mitigate unexpected expenses due to COVID-19.

 Reporting

 In addition to local coverage, the Black Star News has focused on Black Americans' connections to Africa.
 In 2019 Allimadi was a panelist on the topic of HBCUs sending students to Africa as part of their coursework.

 Its coverage of the Black community's disposition toward the candidacy of Michael Bloomberg was quoted in the 2012 book Independents Rising.
 A 2020 story in the Jackson Advocate described the Black Star as a "top publication", listing it alongside the New York Times, Politico, The Hill, and others.